preaches/discord-ticketbot/README.md

 ## Notes

-- The bot will automatically create a 'ticket-logs' channel if it doesn't exist
+- The bot will automatically create a 'logs-ticket' channel if it doesn't exist
 - Only administrators can use the `/setticketpanel` command
 - Users can only close their own tickets unless they have admin permissions

+## Missing stuff

+- closing tickets needs to work for non admin users like moderators -> use roles